 A fully loaded commercial truck can weigh up to 80,000 pounds.
 The most obvious danger when a blowout occurs is that it creates instability in the massive vehicle.
 While truck drivers are trained how to recover from a tire blowout, the impact is often unpredictable and the driver may lose control.

 The U.S. Department of Transportation requires every truck driver to thoroughly examine their rig before hitting the road.
 This inspection should always include an inspection of the truck's tires.
 When an accident occurs, truckers may try to blame the manufacturer for defects, but usually the damage was caused because the trucker and their company failed to keep the tires in proper working order.
-So how do you determine who is responsible in a truck tire blowout accident?

 The Trucker and/or Trucking Company